-Kellogg is a clinician, DEI facilitator, and an educator in the Expressive Arts Therapy graduate program at Lesley University in Cambridge MA.
+Kellogg is a clinician, DEI facilitator, and an educator in the Expressive Arts Therapy graduate program at Lesley University in Cambridge, MA.
 She received her doctorate in Psychology with a specialization in Consciousness, Spirituality, and Integrated Health from Saybrook University in 2017.
-Kellogg has been volunteering with AmpSurf for over ten years and has been a member of the Board of Directors since 2021.
+Kellogg has been volunteering with AmpSurf since she started surfing and experienced the holistic benefits for herself.
+She trained as an adaptive surf instructor in 2012 and has been a member of the Board of Directors since 2021.

 Ashley lives in Long Island New York and surfs daily in Rockaway.
 She is a media professional and a certified Adaptive Surf Instructor.
 Ashley also volunteers with other groups like Surf Rider.

 Matan is a performance coach and leadership consultant living in York, Maine.
 He grew up around adaptive sports as the son of a combat-wounded military veteran and 2-time Paralympian.
 As a surfer himself, Matan is an advocate of the value of surfing as a means of increasing self-efficacy and mental flexibility as the ocean provides an ever-changing playing field.
 Matan joined the AmpSurf board in 2021 and volunteers in clinics around New England.

 Matthew is an attorney in New York and is a parent of a special needs son.
 He and his son have been involved with AmpSurf clinics and events in the New York area since 2017.
 Matthew became a Board of Directors member in 2020